opulo-inc/docs/docs/openpnp/v4/calibration/5-mm-per-pixel/index.md

 1. **Rehome your machine using the home button**.
     * The LumenPnP will attempt to scan the homing fiducial with the top camera, and scan both nozzle tips with the bottom camera.
 If it fails, that is okay.
     !!! warning "Too Many Vision Misdetects…"
         Don't worry if you receive a warning stating “Too many vision misdetects…”; this is expected.
-This means that the bottom camera’s exposure has not yet been properly adjusted to detect the fiducial on the datum board.
+This means that the bottom camera’s exposure has not yet been fine-tuned to detect the N045 and N24 nozzle tips.
 This will be corrected in the following steps, so you can safely ignore the warning.

-2. **Select the bottom Camera**.
+1. **Select the bottom Camera**.
     * Navigate to `Machine Setup > Cameras > OpenPnPCaptureCamera Bottom`
     * Open the `Position` tab.
      ![Go to the Position tab](images/bottom-position-tab.webp)